Michel Aflaq: Alleged conversion to Islam

 Saddam Hussein claimed that Aflaq converted to Islam before his death.
-According to anonymous Western diplomats, Aflaq's own family disagreed with that claim - however, Aflaq's son, Iyad, confirmed that his father thought about conversion in 1980.
-Upon his disputed conversion, he supposedly adopted "Ahmad" as a first name.
+According to anonymous Western diplomats, Aflaq's own family disagreed with that claim; however, Aflaq's son, Iyad, confirmed that his father thought about conversion in 1980.
+Upon his disputed conversion, he supposedly adopted "Ahmed" as a first name.
 According to the German orientalists Martin Robbe and Gerhard Höpp, the conversion happened before 1988.
 Regardless of the disagreements about his religion, he was given an Islamic funeral.
-According to the Berkley Center, anonymous members of Aflaq's family claimed that Aflaq's conversion was a lie made up by Saddam Hussein which he used as a tool to distance Ba'athism from Christianity.
+According to the Berkley Center, anonymous members of Aflaq's family claimed that Aflaq's conversion was a "lie" made up by Saddam Hussein which he used as a tool to distance Ba'athism from Christianity.
 The tomb constructed on the orders of Hussein was later used as a military barrack by American soldiers after the 2003 American invasion of Iraq for troops stationed within the Green Zone.
 Aflaq's family reported that the tomb was badly damaged during the invasion.